-- Balance sheets, which show a company’s assets, liabilities and net worth on a stated date;
+- the Balance sheet, which shows your company’s assets, liabilities and net worth on a stated date,

-- Income statements, which show the net income of the company over a stated period; and
+- the Income statement, which shows the net income of your company over a stated period, and

-- Cash flow statements, which show the inflow and outflow of cash caused by the company’s activities during a stated period.
+- the Cash flow statement, which shows the inflow and outflow of cash resulting from your company’s activities during a stated period.

 What is a Balance Sheet?

-A balance sheet is essentially a photograph of your finances on one particular date.
-It gives an overview of assets (anything of value), and who owns these assets: someone else (liabilities) or the business owner (the owner’s or stockholders’ equity).
+A balance sheet is essentially a photograph of your company’s finances on a particular date.
+It provides an overview of what your business assets are, and who owns them: someone else, yourself, or your shareholders.